MCiret/P5_PurBeurre-Food-Substitution_DA-Python/README.rst

 ~~~~~~~~~~~~~~~~~~~~~
 2 ways :

-    1) Modify variables in python scripts (get_off_api_data.py, config.py and view.py) to get differents data from OFF search API.
+    1) Modify variables directly in scripts.py (see get_off_api_data.py, config.py and view.py) to get differents data from OFF search API.

         *For example : modify categories names in config.py or the gotten page number default value in get_run_args() in view.py.*

     2) Use the -p argument when running the program (see --help)

-**WARNING :** do not modify the GET query fields parameters because they corresponds to the database fields.
+**WARNING :** do not modify the GET query 'fields' parameter values because they corresponds to the database fields.

 **Note that** IntegrityError (i.e duplicate primary key or value in UNIQUE constrained field) are handled during database insertions to enable "feeding" the local database with more products without crashing...